 Today (2021-03-14) I learned about Brian Dewan, because he used my assemblage on the cover of his The Hunting of the Snark.
 His recording (2017) has aired in London and New York.
 The borrowing is fine with me, because for the assemblage I too borrowed illustrations.
 They were made by two 19th century artists.

 You can use the assemblage in compliance with license CC BY-NC-ND 4.0.
 Main artists: Conrad Martens & Thomas Landseer, Henry Holiday & Joseph Swain.

 001 “Just the place for a Snark!” the Bellman cried,

 002 As he landed his crew with care;

 003 Supporting each man on the top of the tide

 004 By a finger entwined in his hair.

 Henry Holiday interpreted “his hair” as the Banker’s hair, not as the Bellman’s hair.
-That also seems to be the the common understanding of the ambiguously used pronoun “his” since The Hunting of the Snark was published in 1876.
-If the hair would be the Bellman’s hair, what kind of finger would have been used to support the Banker?
+Among those who commented on The Hunting on the Snark, that also seems to be the the common understanding of the ambiguously used pronoun “his”.
+However, if the hair would be the Bellman’s hair, what kind of finger would have been used to support the Banker?